kaizushi/exitkit/README.txt

 	the software unbound so that Tor still handles requests for onion services but the others go to a different DNS server.
 This becomes important when you want to make a mail service that sees MX records as Tor's DNS support is limited and only performs A records via UDP.
+This has not been done yet and this guide will only use Tor DNS until I get to that.

 Issues:
 	This guide is published on my Github repo and you should have obtained